AliAkrem/progres/README.md

 # Progres

+Progres is an independently developed remake of Progres/Webetu with a focus on enhanced user experience.

 ![image1](https://github.com/user-attachments/assets/b33a0fda-5827-45b1-a526-204b2f408c79)

-## About
-Progres is an independently developed remake of Progres/Webetu with a focus on enhanced user experience through Material Design principles.
-This mobile application allows university students to access their academic information seamlessly, with or without an internet connection.
+I built this app because the original student portal (Progres/Webetu) is... well, not the best.
+It’s slow, outdated, and not very user-friendly.
+I wanted something faster, cleaner, and more reliable
+So I decided to rebuild it from scratch, with a better design and offline support.
+It's open-source too, so that anyone can improve it.

 > **Note:** This application is not officially affiliated with Progres/Webetu or any educational institution.

 ## Key Features

 - **Modern UI/UX** - Intuitive interface built with Material Design 3
-- **Bilingual Support** - Full support for both Arabic and French/Latin scripts
+- **Bilingual Support** - Full support for both Arabic scripts (will be supported sooner)
 - **Enhanced Performance** - Optimized for speed and reliability

 ## Screenshots